0ld-h3ad/DarkMatters-Spring2019/README.md

   * How do our predictions of the future shape what is possible within it?
   * How else might daily life be determined by the relationship between "law enforcement, the university, the Department of Defense, and Silicon Valley"?

-**Before Class:** Please submit a final draft of your essay/images to the [Zine-Final folder](https://paper.dropbox.com/folder/show/Zine-Draft-e.1gg8YzoPEhbTkrhvQwJ2zzxYCD5gXoGlqT56bmu2bkHaQvtSVnqU) on Dropbox Paper by midnight the day before class.
+**Before Class:** Please submit a final draft of your essay/images to the [Zine Final Drafts folder](https://paper.dropbox.com/folder/show/Zine-Final-Drafts-e.1gg8YzoPEhbTkrhvQwJ2zzxWbNI0CAQgIL46H84GueFlcfAxgPMU) on Dropbox Paper by midnight the day before class.
 We will design and develop these works into a zine that will be available during the showcase.

 ## Week 9 - No Class (Artist Toolkit) ##
 **Tuesday May 7**